ohata-toast/EasyCache/en/console-guide.md

   - Service Port: Shows the port of a replication group bound for backup.
     - Port number of Redis can be changed.
     - Available between 10000 and 12000.
   - Version: Shows the version of Redis of a replication group for backup.
-    - As of June 2020, only 5.0.8 is supported.
   - Instance Type: Shows the specification of a replication group bound for backup.
     - Shows instance types that are larger than cache of a backup only.
     - Instance type can be changed.